loellarp/rock-paper-scissors/README.md

-# Rock Paper Scissors - Online Game
+# Rock Paper Scissors - online game

 ## Javascript Essentials Portfolio Project

 ![Mockup](assets/images/rock-paper-scissors-responsive.png)

-Summary text
+This website is an easy and playful online game version of the classic game of chance for two - Rock, Paper, Scissors.

+This project is for the educational purpose of building a responsive website with HTML, CSS, and Javascript.

 ## [View the website live on GitHub Pages](https://loellarp.github.io/rock-paper-scissors/)